 Buy energy efficient hardware

 Most major hardware vendors strive to meet the EPA’s Energy Star guidelines for lower power consumption with ratings set by the IEEE that measure “environmental performance”.
 When it comes to exploring new hardware replacements and upgrades, look for systems that have good EPEAT ratings (www.epeat.net).
-When it comes to buying notebooks, workstations and servers , multi-core processors are most efficient on power while increasing processing output so spend a little extra will benefit on performance and lower the environmental impact.
-Also look for high efficiency (80%) power supplies, variable speed temperature controlled fans, small form factor hard drives, and low voltage processors.
+When it comes to buying notebooks, workstations and servers, multi-core processors are most efficient on power while increasing processing output so spend a little extra will benefit performance and lower the environmental impact.
+Also look for high efficiency (80%) power supplies, variable speed temperature-controlled fans, small form factor hard drives, and low voltage processors.
 I.T management should factor this when deciding between vendors. the extra cost to go green can save power costs long term.

 Utilise power management technology and best practices

-Modern operating systems running on Advanced Configuration and Power Interface (ACPI)-enabled systems incorporate power-saving features that allow you to configure monitors and hard disks to power down after a specified period of inactivity.
+Modern operating systems running on Advanced Configuration and Power Interface (ACPI)-enabled systems to incorporate power-saving features that allow you to configure monitors and hard disks to power down after a specified period of inactivity.
 Systems can be set to hibernate when not in use, thus powering down the CPU and RAM as well.

-You can also opt to use the power management software can will often come with most leading hardware manufacturer.
+You can also opt to use the power management software can will often come with the most leading hardware manufacturer.
 For example, HP’s Power Manager provides real-time reporting that shows how the settings you have configured affect the energy used by the computer.
 If you do not have software from your manufacturer there are also many third-party power management products that can provide further flexibility and control over computers’ energy consumption.